ronnieoverby/documentum-rest-client-dotnet/README.md

 You can ignore the random emails directory, this test will not be run unless you have the ReST extensions we have developed for importing email (splitting off attachments like WDK does).
 If you have TCS installed, the loader can also detect and report duplicate file imports and give you options to deal with them.
 In some cases, duplication is unavoidable; you need same file in different locations with different security.
 But having duplicate detection lets you decide what to do, as a programmer, with the duplicate data.

-The Tester project is meant to be an example of how one might use the ReSTMc library.
+The Tester project is meant to be an example of how one might use the RestClient library.
 The `UseCaseTests.cs` class should be very good for mining use case code from for other projects.

 ## Cross-platform Compatability

-We did a first round of work exposing the Model and Controller dlls (ReSTMc project) as COM (for use in Office VBA, Python, or any other COM aware language).
+We did a first round of work exposing the Model and Controller dlls (RestClient project) as COM (for use in Office VBA, Python, or any other COM aware language).
 The whole project has been tested under Windows and under Linux (using [Mono](http://www.mono-project.com/)).

 The project compatability reports it is also compatible with .NetCore so it should work on Mobile as well.
 This would include iOS, Droid, and Windows phones.